What to check when choosing a Continuing Healthcare solicitor or advisor

 - What have they published about Continuing Healthcare, and what does this say about their knowledge/potential expertise?

 If you’re looking online to find a specialist, check out what kind of content they have on their website.
 Does it show they really know what they’re talking about?
-Is their website useful or purely promotional?
+Is their website useful or mainly promotional?
 It’s these kinds of things that help you get a feel for how effective they may be for you.
 Do they have a blog and does it show their practical experience in this field?

 If you find someone who asks you for just a few details of your relative’s health needs and then says you have a good case for Continuing Healthcare funding, be cautious.
 It usually takes more that to be able to take a considered view of any given case.